 - When a user has asked a question that has recently been answered on your website or updated within your site’s FAQ, send triggered emails to let them know the information is now readily available (including a direct link to their original question for ease of access).

-- If a user has indicated, they are interested in a product that was previously out of stock, inform them once it is back in automatically to recapture their interest and motivate them to make a sale.
+- If a user has indicated they’re interested in a product that was previously out of stock, inform them once it’s back in automatically to recapture their interest and motivate them to make a sale.
 You can also include promotional information or discount details if possible to increase ROI even more.

 - Using a blog with various authors allows you to connect with readers and customers on a more personal level.
 Send triggered messages to those who may have liked an article by one of your authors once a new piece has been published (by the same author or with tags that are relevant to their personal tastes).

 - Any time you publish and share new content on a subject that is most relevant to your business and the products you have available, let users know with a quick update including links to your content and how they can quickly and easily gain access to read it.